J-PAL North America Climate Action Learning Lab

 Why does the Climate Action Learning Lab focus on randomized evaluation?

 Randomized evaluations, also called randomized controlled trials (RCTs), are one type of impact evaluation method.
 J-PAL focuses on randomized evaluations due to their unique ability to measure impact in policy research.
 In a randomized evaluation, study participants are randomly assigned to one or more groups that receive (different types of) an intervention, known as the treatment group(s), and a comparison group that does not receive the intervention (or receives care as usual).
 Researchers then measure the outcomes of interest in the treatment and comparison groups.
 Randomized evaluations make it possible to obtain a rigorous estimate of the causal impact of an intervention.
 In other words, they tell us whether certain changes in participants’ lives can be attributed to the program.
-Please note that you do not need to have experience with this evaluation design in order to participate in the Climate Action Learning Lab.
-If you are interested in learning more about randomized evaluations, you can review J-PAL’s research resources
+Participants do not need to have experience with this evaluation design in order to participate in the Climate Action Learning Lab.
+If you are interested in learning more about randomized evaluations, you can review J-PAL’s research resources.

 When can I apply?

-The Learning Lab application will be live from January 30 - March 31, 2025.
+The Learning Lab application will be live from January 22 - March 27, 2026.

 Who can apply?

-- Jurisdictions launching a Climate Action Plan or a broader set of programs in the coming six months to two years and wish to develop a learning agenda and assess the evaluation readiness of their projects.
+- Jurisdictions launching a Climate Action Plan or a broader set of programs in the coming six months to two years and who wish to develop a learning agenda and assess the evaluation readiness of their projects.

-- Grant recipients who have a climate mitigation program that will launch in the coming six months to two years and are interested in building out an evaluation to inform their new program.
+- Grant recipients who have a climate adaptation or mitigation program that will launch in the coming six months to two years and are interested in building out an evaluation to inform their new program.

-Jurisdictions are encouraged to include at least two, and up to five, staff members from transportation, climate, energy, or related agencies to participate in Climate Action Learning Lab virtual programming.
-Two staff members per jurisdiction will be sponsored to travel and participate in the in-person summit in Cambridge, MA in July 2025 (pending completion of CALL curriculum).
+Jurisdictions and organizations who are accepted into the Learning Lab are encouraged to include at least two, and up to five, staff members from transportation, climate/sustainability, energy, or related agencies or teams to participate in the virtual programming.

 Why does the Learning Lab focus on behavior change?
+What kind of programs, policies, and technologies will the Learning Lab target?

 Example policy questions include: